skirpichev/python-gmp/README.rst

 shouldn't crash the interpreter!

-It can be used as a gmpy2/python-flint replacement to provide CPython-compatible integer (mpz) and rational (not ready yet) types.
-The module includes also few functions (factorial, gcd and isqrt), compatible with stdlib's module math.
+It can be used as a gmpy2/python-flint replacement to provide CPython-compatible integer (mpz) and rational (mpq) types.
+The module includes also few functions (factorial, gcd and isqrt), compatible with the stdlib's module math.

 Motivation